Skip to content

 Deputy's real strength, however, is that it offers several features that can help you make smarter staffing decisions.
 Its robust reporting features make it simple to analyze staffing data, like how sales volume correlates with the number of employees on hand at any given time.
 The tool also offers helpful reminders like "fatigue" notifications that let you know when an employee's schedule might lead to burnout.

-The auto-scheduling feature can also incorporate historical data and data from third-party sources to determine how certain factors—like the weather, time of day, or major events like holidays—impact your business.
+The auto-scheduling feature can also use historical data and data from third-party sources to determine how certain factors—like the weather, time of day, or major events like holidays—impact your business.
 It then takes these factors into consideration when automatically generating schedules, so you always have an ideal number of employees on hand.
 These features make it a good choice for businesses that want to schedule staff more efficiently but who lack the skills or time to analyze scheduling trends themselves.

 Deputy also has more integration options than almost every other tool on this list, making it easy to connect your staffing solution to the rest of your tech stack.
 And if your chosen tool isn't on the list, Deputy's integration with Zapier lets you create automated workflows with thousands of popular apps.
 Here are a few pre-made workflows to get you started.